The path to financial independence isn’t a math problem.

-Calm, optimism and open-mindedness are unreachable when you’re in a negative frame of mind.
+Calm, optimism, and open-mindedness are unreachable when you’re in a negative frame of mind.
 But they’re vital for propelling your forward in the right direction.

 So, if you’re upset, dealing with the emotion first will help you make a better decision.

-As a rule — the easiest way to avoid the rollercoaster of emotions that conflict with your decisiveness — specifically when it comes to your finances — is to make your money decisions as automatic as possible (which is where smarter tech can start to help you out.)
+The easiest way to avoid the rollercoaster of emotions that conflict with your decisiveness — specifically when it comes to your finances — is to make your money decisions as automatic as possible (which is where smarter tech can start to help you out.)

-Because the quicker you can automate (or flat out remove) decisions you make about your finances — the quicker you rid yourself of the emotional flailing that takes place when you try to make those same decisions spontaneously.
+Because the quicker you can automate (or flat out remove) decisions you make about your finances — the faster you rid yourself of the emotional flailing that takes place when you try to make those same decisions spontaneously.